ShaunCurtis/Blazr.Demo.Authorization/readme.md

 }
 ```

-The identities are held in a static class we can use throughout the application.
+The identities are held in a static class used throughout the application.

 1. The primary method is `GetIdentity`.
 Pass in a user name and get back a `ClaimsIdentity` object.
-2. The Guids used are simple made up ones so we can reproduce them in test weather records.
+2. The Guids used are simple made up ones: easy to reproduce in test weather records.
-3. We set roles for each identity.
+3. A role is set for each identity.

 ```csharp
 public static class TestIdentities